msalemor/appgwandapache/README.md

 In App Gateway set a path ```/app/*``` pointing to the Apache server on the pool.

-> **Note:** Under this configuration all requests arriving at the Application with the path /app/* will be router to the Apache server assigned to the pool at the app site (http://host/app)
+> **Note:** Under this configuration all requests arriving at the Application Gateway with the path /app/* will be routed to the Apache server assigned to the backend pool at the app site (http://host/app)

 ## Default route

 - Configure the Application Gateway with the default backend pool pointing to the Apache server.
 - Do not configure a path based route

-> **Note:** Under this configuration all requests arriving at the AppGw with that do not have a match in the paths will be routed to the root site (http://host) of the Apache server defied in the backed pool.
+> **Note:** Under this configuration all requests arriving at the Application Gateway that do not have a matching path will be routed to the root site (http://host) of the Apache server defined in the backed pool.